 Mrs. Lim received her Bachelor's degrees in Elementary Education and Early Childhood Education in 2012 from Peru State College and completed her Master's degree in Educational Administration from California State University, Northridge in 2020.
 She also received a Graduate Certificate in Instructional Technology: Teaching the 21st Century Learner from Brandman University, Irvine in 2021.

-Mrs. Lim will assist staff at the Early Learning Center, Apollo and Mark Twain schools with integrating meaningful technology into their classroom curriculum.
+Mrs. Lim will assist staff at the Early Learning Center and Apollo schools with integrating meaningful technology into their classroom curriculum.
 She can be reached digitally at BLim@emsd63.org.

 Mrs. Sandine began her career teaching Kindergarten in Evanston and 3rd grade in Waukegan.
 She joined District 63 in 2004 and taught 6th grade at Apollo for 14 years.
 While at Apollo, she facilitated professional development on different technology tools and integrated technology to enhance the learning in her classroom.